Images Depict Mature Plants

 Annabelle Hydrangea Shrubs for Sale Online

-If you live in a harsher climate that cannot support a macrophylla, this deciduous hydrangea is the perfect alternative.
+This native hydrangea is the perfect alternative if you live in a harsher climate that cannot support a macrophylla.
 It never fails to regrow every season, despite threatening conditions.
 This hydrangea loves to bask in the morning sun but requires afternoon shade in warmer climates.
-Whereas, in cooler locations, full sun is preferred.
-Blooming in July and lasting through Septemeber, the pure white blossoms of the Annabelle shrub are a pleasant contrast to their deep green foliage.
+Whereas in cooler locations, full sun is preferred.
+Blooming in July and lasting through September, the pure white blossoms of the Annabelle shrub are a pleasant contrast to their deep green foliage.

-The blooms on the Annabelle Hydrangea are so large, in fact, that the branches can sag after rain from the weight of its flowers.
-As a result, these shrubs are often used as hedges where they can support each other as they grow and provide privacy in a beautiful and unexpected way.
+The blooms on the Annabelle Hydrangea are so large that the branches can sag after rain from the weight of its flowers.
+As a result, these flowering shrubs are often used as hedges where they can support each other as they grow and provide privacy in a beautiful and unexpected way.

 |Classification:||Broad leaved deciduous shrub, summer flowering|

 |Pruning Season:||Prune in late winter, flowers on new wood|